Church of Saint Sava: Financing

 The financing of the church was accompanied by many problems.
 During the initial building phase 1935 to 1941 financing was secured through a public association and donations from the king.
 From 1985 to 1999 public donations and collections were the only available resources.
 In 2001 Zoran Đinđić reinstalled the association for the construction of the church which worked from 2002 on.
 In 2004 the exterior of the church would be completed.
 Greek donations financed the facade, for which marble slabs from the same country were installed.
 In 2004 Boris Tadiċ took the chair of the association, and at the end of 2004 help from the Russian Orthodox Church was asked for the finalization of the interior.
-A fundraising event was held at the Cathedral of Christ the Savior in Moscow, where the Russian Patriarch Alesej II welcomed Yugoslav president Tadić and Patriarch Pavle.
+A fundraising event was held at the Cathedral of Christ the Savior in Moscow, where the Russian Patriarch Alesej II welcomed Serbian president Tadić and Patriarch Pavle.
 The concretization of the interior works were discussed with Zurab Tseretelli 2009, In 2009, Russian president Dmitri Medvedev visited the church, asked if Russia was willing to finance part of the interior decoration he replied: "why only a part, when we could do all"?.
 Vladimir Putin's first visit to the church in March 2011 secured his personal patronage for mosaic works.
-Patriarch Irenj, asked by Putin's who would decorate the interior, answered "with God's help, we will do it and with Your support" - Putin replied "budet" ("it will be").
+Patriarch Irenj, asked by Putin's who would decorate the interior, answered "with God's help, we will do it and with Your support" – Putin replied "budet" ("it will be").
 State agreement was signed in Moscow 19 March 2012, a presidential decree Pr-1197 from 9 April 2011 enabled holding of a competition for the mosaics.
 From 2005 the Pošta Srbije collected funds through charity stamps worth 10 Dinar with every item of correspondence.
 The Serbian government also financed works with budgetary funds.
 As for 2019, approximately 100 million Euros had been spent on the church: for mosaics 40 million Euros, for other works in the interior 10 million, for the exterior construction approximately 50 million.
 This totalled roughly 100 million.
 Of these, 40 million came from government funds, Russia donated 10 million, and the rest was paid through private donations.